maclong9/web-ui/README.md

 ### Quick Fixes

-For urgent fixes that need to be pushed to `main` right away, create a PR with the title including `fix!:` once this is approved and merged, an action will automatically create PRs for `next` and `development` as well.
+For urgent fixes that need to be pushed to `main` right away, create a PR with the title including `fix!:` once this is approved and merged, an action will automatically create and if possible approve PRs for `next` and `development` as well.
 This ensures that all of the branches remain up in sync when quick changes are required in the main branch.

 ###